 In many cases, this will mean a constant recalculation of risk levels and tolerance as organizations understand how much appetite they have for risk and where the gaps are in their security.

 SecurityScorecard’s security ratings platform can help companies monitor the changing nature of threats and help them recalibrate their risk levels by continuously monitoring an organization’s IT ecosystem.
-Our security ratings provide easy-to-read A-F security ratings that show you, at a glance, what your organization’s security posture looks like in 10 categories of risk factors: IP reputation, DNS health, endpoint security, network security, patching cadence, web application security, social engineering, hacker chatter, and information leakage.
+Our security ratings provide easy-to-read A-F security ratings that show you, at a glance, what your organization’s security posture looks like across 10 categories of risk factors: IP reputation, DNS health, endpoint security, network security, patching cadence, web application security, social engineering, hacker chatter, and information leakage.

 If a score drops in any area, you’ll receive a real-time notification, allowing your security team to reevaluate your risks, your controls and make better decisions to protect your data and networks.
+Interested in learning more?
+Sign up for a free account today to discover how SecurityScorecard’s ratings platform can help manage risks associated with your business.